cjundang/IoT-Course/content/module_2.md

 ## Hardware and Interfacing

+The integration of light-emitting diodes (LEDs) into the Internet of Things (IoT) ecosystem has revolutionized the way we perceive and interact with smart devices.
+This document not only highlights the significance of LEDs in IoT applications but also delves into the intricacies of Pulse Width Modulation (PWM) and Analog-to-Digital Conversion (ADC).
+This extended exploration aims to provide IT students with a comprehensive understanding of these critical concepts.

 **Aims**
 * To describe the function of analog and digital sensor
 * To describe the function of I2C and Serial communication